-People with asthma were 1.3 times as likely to be obese as people without asthma
+Adults with asthma were 1.4 times as likely to be obese as people without asthma

 Some people with asthma have other chronic diseases and long-term conditions.
 These are referred to as comorbidities—two or more health problems present at the same time.
 For people with asthma, having a comorbid chronic condition can have important implications for their health outcomes, quality of life and treatment choices.

+Australians diagnosed with one or more chronic conditions often have complex health needs, die prematurely and have poorer overall quality of life .
+In terms of comorbidities, in 2017–18 one in five Australians (20%) had two or more chronic conditions .
 The chance of developing chronic conditions increases with age, and since asthma often starts early in life, people with asthma are likely to develop another chronic condition during their lifespan.
-For example, in 2014–15, an estimated 90% of people aged 65 and over with asthma also had one or more additional chronic conditions, compared to 41% for people aged 0–44 and 77% for people aged 45–64, based on self-reported data .
+For example, in 2017–18, an estimated 91% of people aged 65 and over with asthma also had one or more additional chronic conditions, compared to 52% for people aged 15–44 and 75% for people aged 45–64, based on self-reported data .

-The chronic conditions that have been selected for this analysis are: cardiovascular disease, back problems, mental health problems, arthritis, diabetes, chronic obstructive pulmonary disease (COPD), and cancer.
+The chronic conditions that have been selected for this asthma comorbidity analysis are: arthritis, back problems, cancer, chronic obstructive pulmonary disease (COPD), diabetes, heart, stroke and vascular disease, kidney disease, mental and behavioural conditions and osteoporosis.
 They have been selected because they are common in the general community and cause significant burden.

-Other chronic conditions that are commonly found in people with asthma, and that can impact on asthma, include allergic rhinitis, obesity, obstructive sleep apnoea, respiratory infections and gastro-oesophageal reflux disease .
+Other chronic conditions that are commonly found in people with asthma, and that can impact on asthma, include allergic rhinitis, obstructive sleep apnoea, and gastro-oesophageal reflux disease .